sjn/introducing-se/docs.md

 ### What is Street Epistemology?

+* Among friends, «SE» is...
-* A way to help you have better conversations about difficult topics
+* A way to help us have better conversations about difficult topics
-* A set of conversational tools to help you explore ideas and beliefs
+* A set of conversational tools to help explore ideas and beliefs
-* A community of people who practice this to have better conversations
+* A community of people who practice SE in a friendly setting

 [comment]: # (!!!)